‘We got him:’ Suspect wanted for Charlie Kirk assassination captured, authorities confirm

-- Well-wishers pay their respects at a makeshift memorial at the national headquarters of Turning Point USA shown after the shooting death of Charlie Kirk, the co-founder and CEO of the organization, during a Utah college event Wednesday, Sept.
-10, 2025, in Phoenix.
-(AP Photo/Ross D. Franklin)
+- Well-wishers pay their respects at a makeshift memorial at the national headquarters of Turning Point USA in Phoenix, shown after the shooting death of Charlie Kirk, the co-founder and CEO of the organization, during a Utah college event Wednesday, Sept.
+10, 2025.

-22-year-old Tyler Robinson was arrested in Washington County where he resides late Thursday night, he was transported northward and booked into the Utah County Jail early Friday morning, Gov. Spencer Cox announced a press conference Friday morning.
+22-year-old Tyler Robinson was arrested in Washington County where he resides late Thursday night.
+He was transported northward and booked into the Utah County Jail early Friday morning, Gov. Spencer Cox announced during a press conference Friday morning.

 “With a high degree of certainty, we have him,” Trump announced.